Serious Injury FAQs

 Will you visit me at home?Close

 We understand that a serious injury may prevent you from travelling to visit us and we’re happy to come and see you at home, in a hospital or wherever suits.
 Seeing you in your home environment helps us understand your needs so we’re likely to suggest a home visit if possible.
-Due to the Covid lockdown, it may not be appropriate to meet you in person, however, we can discuss the options with you on a case by case basis.
-We must consider your health and wellbeing, the safety of our staff, and government guidelines.
+It may not be appropriate to meet you in person, however we can discuss the options with you on a case by case basis.
 In circumstances that prevent a face-to-face meeting, we would ideally look to arrange a video conference with you.

 Should I report the accident to the police?Close